Welcome the Holidays With Healthy Fir

 Fir needle essential oil also helps detox the body because it actually stimulates the liver and the sweat glands, both of which help eliminate excess toxins from the body.
 This results in a cleaner-than-clean feeling from the inside out.

 How to Blend Fir Needle Essential Oil

-So you’re not a fan of walking through pine forests?
+So you’re not a fan of walking through snowy pine forests?
 Fair enough.
 Fir needle on its own isn’t overpowering, but it’s also not as sweet as some people prefer.
-It blends really well with citrus essential oils like lemon and orange, as well as lavender and rosemary; try some of these combinations in a diffuser or in a spray bottle with witch hazel to use as an all-natural air freshener.
+It blends really well with citrus essential oils like lemon and orange, as well as lavender and rosemary; try some of these combinations in our ceramic diffuser or in a spray bottle with witch hazel to use as an all-natural air freshener.

 Where to Find Fir Needle Essential Oil